Ria: Definitions

 Typically rias have a dendritic, treelike outline although they can be straight and without significant branches.
 This pattern is inherited from the dendritic drainage pattern of the flooded river valley.
 The drowning of river valleys along a stretch of coast and formation of rias results in an extremely irregular and indented coastline.
 Often, there are naturally occurring islands, which are summits of partly submerged, pre-existing hill peaks.
 (Islands may also be artificial, such as those constructed for the Chesapeake Bay Bridge-Tunnel.)

 A ria coast is a coastline having several parallel rias separated by prominent ridges, extending a distance inland.
 The sea level change that caused the submergence of a river valley may be either eustatic (where global sea levels rise), or isostatic (where the local land sinks).
 The result is often a very large estuary at the mouth of a relatively insignificant river (or else sediments would quickly fill the ria).
 The Kingsbridge Estuary in Devon, England, is an extreme example of a ria forming an estuary disproportionate to the size of its river; no significant river flows into it at all, only a number of small streams.

-The word ria comes from Galician ría, which is related to Spanish and Galician río and Portuguese rio (river).
+The word ria comes from Galician ría which comes from río (river).
 Rias are present all along the Galician coast in Spain.
 As originally defined, the term was restricted to drowned river valleys cut parallel to the structure of the country rock that was at right angles to the coastline.
 However the definition of ria was later expanded to other flooded river valleys regardless of the structure of the country rock.

 For a time European geomorphologists considered rias to include any broad estuarine river mouth, including fjords.
 These are long narrow inlets with steep sides or cliffs, created in a valley carved by glacial activity.
 In the 21st century, however, the preferred usage of ria by geologists and geomorphologists is to refer solely to drowned unglaciated river valleys.
 It therefore excludes fjords by definition, since fjords are products of glaciation.